Chapbooks from my new micropress, Most Perfect World:

 If Hamlet kept a travel journal.
 Is “ecstatic melancholy” a mood?
 For the longest time, I thought this was a sci-fi novel.
 (It is.)

 Executive Orders is a project that originated with the Organism for Poetic Research.
 This collaborative long poem has been published in three distinct but overlapping iterations between 2017 and 2021.
-Now with over 100 contributors, it will conclude with a fourth and final volume, details TBD.
+Now with over 100 contributors, it will conclude with a fourth and final volume, forthcoming from Punctum Books.
 Co-edited with Andrew Gorin.

 Executive Orders, vol. ii, co-published by the OPR and the Operating System, 2018.